 If liquidation is requested by the creditor, the petition to the competent court must specify the debtor's liabilities (the amount of the claim), the date of maturity (due date) and a summary of the reasons for claiming that the debtor is insolvent.
-The latest published annual report of the debtor must also be attached, provided that the report is available.
+Further, the latest published annual report of the debtor must also be attached, provided that the report is available.

-In addition, the documents necessary to prove the contents of the petition must be attached, including a copy of the written notice sent to the debtor.
+The documents necessary to prove the contents of the petition must be attached, including a copy of the written notice sent to the debtor.
 If the court has not rejected the petition, it will notify the debtor by sending a copy of the petition.
 The debtor must, within eight days of receipt of the notice, declare before the court whether it acknowledges the contents of the petition.

-If the debtor acknowledges the claim, it will simultaneously declare whether it wishes a respite for the settlement of the debts.
+If the debtor acknowledges the claim, it must also simultaneously declare whether it desires respite for the settlement of the debts.
 If the debtor fails to respond to the court within the above-specified deadline, its insolvency shall be presumed.

-Upon the request of the creditor, the court will appoint a temporary administrator without delay if the requesting creditor:
+Upon request of a creditor, the court will appoint a temporary administrator without delay if the requesting creditor:

-- · evidences that satisfaction of its claim at a later date is in jeopardy - proves the contract underlying the extent and expiry of the claim, with full probative documentation; and - has advanced the fee for the temporary administrator (200,000 forints if the debtor has no legal personality and 400,000 forints for legal persons) and deposited it at the time of lodging the request.
+- · evidences that satisfaction of its claim at a later date is in jeopardy; - · proves the contract underlying the extent and expiry of the claim, with full probative documentation; and - has advanced the fee for the temporary administrator (200,000 forints if the debtor has no legal personality and 400,000 forints for legal persons) and deposited it at the time of lodging the request.

-Commencing an involuntary liquidation has the effect that upon the ruling ordering liquidation of a debtor becoming final, the court shall without delay appoint the liquidator and order to have the abstract of the ruling ordering liquidation and the ruling on the appointment of the liquidator published in the company gazette.
+After the ruling ordering the liquidation of the debtor becomes final, the court must, without delay, appoint the liquidator and order the publication of the abstract of the ruling on liquidation and the ruling on the appointment of the liquidator published in the company gazette.